-Anyone who has looked into cash value life insurance has no doubt run into the term Modified Endowment Contract (or MEC).
-Those with flexible premium policies, may have noticed a portion on their statements that stipulate whether or not the contract is a Modified Endowment Contract or not.
+Anyone who has looked into cash value life insurance has probably come across the term Modified Endowment Contract (MEC).
+Those with flexible premium policies may have noticed a portion of their statements that stipulate whether or not the contract is a Modified Endowment Contract.

 After 7 Years…

 A common mistake agents (and some life insurance company home office employees) make is assuming that after seven years, there is no more need to worry about the reclassification of the contract as a Modified Endowment Contract.
 This is incorrect.
 Any time the contract undergoes a material change, the 7 Pay Test clock is reset.
 Material changes include the following:

 - Any change in a benefit under the contract (e.g., the addition of a rider)

 So, if one is constantly placing paid-up additions into a contract, the 7 Pay Test is constantly resetting.

 If the contract is reclassified as a Modified Endowment Contract, the following new rules apply:

 - Withdrawals are no longer taken on a first-in, first-out (FIFO) basis but rather a last-in, last-out (LIFO) basis.
 So, any (taxable) gain in the policy will be withdrawn before the basis (non-taxable) is withdrawn (such as a standard annuity withdrawal).